-Cliff brings in-depth experience and creative problem-solving skills to sophisticated, high-stakes litigation matters facing clients in construction, real estate development, manufacturing, technology, defense, higher education and other industries.
-He is also experienced in arbitration and mediation.
+Cliff brings in-depth experience and creative problem-solving skills to sophisticated, high-stakes litigation matters in construction, real estate development, manufacturing, technology, defense, higher education and other industries.
+He is also an experienced in arbitrator and mediator.

 In both federal and state courts, Cliff has represented clients in corporate information and data management matters such as compliance with legal obligations, litigation holds, duty to preserve evidence, spoliation and sanctions.
 He also has handled cyber-fraud cases, coordinating with federal law enforcement as needed.

 Cliff has defended numerous putative class actions, including consumer claims, antitrust claims, and minimum wage and overtime claims under the FLSA and New York Labor Law.
 He has significant experience in both prosecuting and defending actions alleging misappropriation of trade secrets, unfair competition and breach of non-competition and non-solicitation agreements.
 In addition, he has handled litigation in intellectual property, contested bankruptcy matters, ERISA claims, insurance coverage disputes, petitions to compel and to stay arbitration, and the defense of personal injury claims and other torts.
 His practice also includes substantial experience before the appellate courts in both state and federal courts in New York.

 Further, Cliff has litigated shareholder derivative actions, fraudulent transfer actions, putative class actions and multidistrict litigation, as well as construction cases involving differing site condition claims, trust fund diversion claims, and complex mechanic’s lien foreclosures.

 Cliff co-founded the firm’s cybersecurity and data privacy practice as well as the firm’s founding diversity and professional development leader.

 Unique Benefits to Clients